Afro-Brazilians: Origins of Blacks

-Gilberto Freyre noted the major differences between these groups.
-Some Sudanese peoples, such as Hausa, Fula and others, were Islamic and spoke Arabic and many of them could read and write in this language.
+Gilberto Freyre noted the major differences between enslaved African ethnic groups.
+Some West-African groups, such as Hausa, Fula, Wolof, and Mandinka, were Islamic, spoke Arabic, and many of them could also read and write in this language.
 Muslim slaves were brought from northern Mozambique.
-Freyre noted that many slaves were better educated than their masters, because many Muslim slaves were literate in Arabic, while many Portuguese Brazilian masters could not read or write in Portuguese.
-These slaves of greater Arab and Berber influence were largely sent to Bahia.
-These Muslim slaves, known as Malê in Brazil, produced one of the greatest slave revolts in the Americas, known as the Malê Revolt, when in 1835 they tried to take control of Salvador, until then the largest city of the American continent and all of the New World.
+Freyre noted that many enslaved Africans were better educated than their masters, because many Muslim slaves were literate in Arabic, while many Portuguese Brazilian masters could not read or write in Portuguese.
+Due to their relations with lslamized ethnic groups via the Trans-Saharan Trade and the increased Islamization of Yorubaland in the 19th century, many Yoruba had been converted to Islam.
+Therefore, Yoruba slaves brought to Brazil consisted of both Muslim and non-Muslim traditional practitioners (who were the majority).
+These slaves with a greater Arab and Berber influence were largely sent to Bahia.
+These Muslim slaves, known as Malê in Brazil, produced one of the greatest slave revolts in the Americas, known as the Malê Revolt, when in 1835 they tried to take control of Salvador, until then the largest city of the American continent.

 Despite the large influx of Islamic slaves, most of the slaves in Brazil were brought from the Bantu regions of the Atlantic coast of Africa where today Congo and Angola are located, and also from Mozambique.
-In general, these people lived in tribes, kingdoms or city-states.
-The people from Congo had developed agriculture, raised livestock, domesticated animals such as goat, pig, chicken and dog and produced sculpture in wood.
-Some groups from Angola were nomadic and did not know agriculture.
+These people lived in tribes, kingdoms or city-states, with distinct cultural and societal attributes which they brought to Brazil, allowing them to survive in Afro-Brazilian culture.
+The Bakongo, for example, had developed agriculture, raised livestock, domesticated animals such as goat, pig, chicken and dog and produced wooden sculptures.
+Some groups from Angola were nomadic and did not know agriculture, while others like the Mbundu (or Ambundu) were very skilled warriors and brought these fighting ability (such as Capoeira) to Brazil which aided them in slave revolts.